-These infections may be around the nipple or may be away from the nipple in the main part of the breast.
+Breast infections not associated with breast feeding may be around the nipple or may be away from the nipple in the main part of the breast.

 How is Paget's disease of the nipple treated?